When Fractional CMO is the right call

 -

-Board-level pressure: A senior fractional CMO can answer leadership questions around pipeline quality, CAC direction, campaign ROI, attribution limits, and whether marketing is creating real revenue momentum.
+Board-level pressure: A fractional CMO can answer leadership questions around pipeline quality, CAC direction, campaign ROI, attribution limits, and whether marketing is creating real revenue momentum.

 -